amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 ## package.json

-Open this file and take a look at the dependencies.
+Open the `package.json` file and take a look at the dependencies.
 We have all the angular dependencies with the prefix `@angular/...`.
-There are other dependencies that are needed for Angular 2 to run, such as RxJS, Zone.js and some others.
+There are other dependencies that are needed for Angular 2 to run, such as RxJS, Zone.js, and some others.
 We are going to cover them in their own posts.

 ## src/index.html